 - Decrease in weight (use a baby scale to monitor your rabbit's weight)

 - Decreased water consumption

 - Teeth grinding (bruxism)

-If testing is limited or not practical (either due to the poor health of your rabbit or financial constraints) then symptoms can be treated aggressively with fluids and medication but the anorexia may return depending on what the root cause was.
+There may also be times when testing may be limited or isn't practical, either due to the poor health of your rabbit or financial constraints.
+In these cases, the symptoms can be treated aggressively with fluids and medication but, depending on the root cause, the fasting may return.

-Make sure you provide your rabbit with unlimited grass hays (not alfalfa) and leafy greens, fresh drinking water in a bowl, a clean and protected place to sleep, and a stable environment free of fluctuating temperatures and stressors.
+You can also take simple steps to promote a healthy appetite in your rabbit.
+Make sure you provide unlimited grass hays (not alfalfa), leafy greens, and fresh drinking water in a bowl.
+Your rabbit also needs a stable environment that's free of fluctuating temperatures and stressors.